A chronology of key events:

 1993 - Mahamane Ousmane elected president and his coalition, the Alliance of the Forces of Change wins a majority of seats in parliament.

-1996 January - Ousmane ousted in a coup led by Colonel Ibrahim Mainassara, who bans all political parties.
+1996 January - Ousmane ousted in a coup led by Col Ibrahim Mainassara, who bans all political parties.

 1996 May - New constitution giving the president increased powers approved in a referendum; ban on political parties lifted.